tj64/navi/README.md

     inspiration: occur-mode org-mode

-    keywords: emacs keymaps unbound
+    keywords: emacs navigation remote-buffer-control

-## Commentary
+## Commentary<a id="sec-1-2"></a>

-### About navi-mode
+### About navi-mode<a id="sec-1-2-1"></a>

-[NOTE: For the sake of adding this library to MELPA, headlines had to be converted back from 'Org-mode style' to 'oldschool', and a few extra lines of required information had to be added on top of the MetaData section - just to comply with the required file formatting.
-All outshine, outorg and navi-mode functionality still works with this file.
-See my [iOrg](https://github.com/tj64/iorg) repository for examples of Emacs-Lisp and PicoLisp files structured 'the outshine way'.]

-This file implements extensions for occur-mode.
+Navi-mode, as its name suggests, enables super-fast navigation and easy structure-editing in Outshine or Org buffers via one-key bindings in associated read-only **Navi** buffers.

 You can think of a navi-buffer as a kind of 'remote-control' for an (adecuately) outline-structured original-buffer.
-It enables quick navigation and basic structure editing in the original-buffer without (necessarily) leaving the navi-buffer.
+Besides navigation and structure-editing, many common commands can be executed in the original-buffer without (necessarily) leaving the navi-buffer.
 When switching to the original-buffer and coming back after some modifications, the navi-buffer is always reverted (thus up-to-date).

+Besides the many things that can be done from a navi-buffer, its main benefit is to offer a flexible but persistent and rock-solid overview side-by-side to the details of the original buffer.
+There can be many different navi-buffers alive at the same time, each one of them firmly connected to its associated original buffer.
+Switching between the 'twin-buffers' is easy and fast.
+Typically, an outline-structured original buffer in 'show-all' visibility state shares a splitted window with its associated navi-buffer that either shows headlines, keywords, or a combination of both.
+Instead of cycling visibility in the original buffer itself it is often more convenient to quickly switch to its navi-buffer and use its many different (over-)views.

+Navi-mode is implemented on top of occur-mode and thus uses occur as its 'search-engine'.
+It does not aim to replace occur-mode or to compete with it, it rather specializes occur-mode for a certain use-case.
+Using navi-mode for remotely controlling Outshine and Org buffers does in no way interfere with occasionally calling 'M-x occur' on these buffers.

+Navi-mode is part of the Outshine project, consisting of the three libraries outshine.el, outorg.el and navi-mode.el.
+For navi-mode to work, the original buffer must be either an org-mode buffer or have outline-minor-mode with outshine extensions activated (and be structured with outshine headers, i.e. outcommented Org headers).

+### Usage<a id="sec-1-2-2"></a>

+Navi-mode is a special read-only mode (line e.g. occur-mode and dired-mode), thus all its core commands have one-key bindings.
+However, the command \`navi-edit-mode' makes the navi-buffer editable.
+The edits are directly applied in the associated original buffer.
+With command \`navi-cease-edit' the default read-only mode is turned on again.

+Navi-mode's functionality can be divided into the following
+categories:

+-   **headline searches:** keys '1' to '8' show all headlines up to that level

+-   **keyword searches:** e.g. key 'f' shows functions in many major-modes

+-   **combined headline and keyword searches:** e.g. 'C-3 v' shows variables and headlines up to level 3

+-   **navigation commands:** e.g. keys 'n' and 'p' move to the next/previous line in the navi-buffer.
+These commands are especially useful in combination with keys 'd', 'o' and 's' that show the current position in the original buffer (or switch to it).

+-   **action commands:** call functions on the thing-at-point in the navi-buffer, to be executed in the 'twin-buffer'.

-Besides the fundamental outline-heading-searches (8 outline-levels) and the 5 basic keyword-searches (:FUN, :VAR, :DB, :OBJ and :ALL), all languages can have their own set of searches and keybindings (see \`navi-key-mappings' and \`navi-keywords').
-Heading-searches and keyword-searches can be combined, offering a vast amount of possible 'views' on the original-buffer.
+Besides the mentioned fundamental outline-heading-searches (8 outline-levels) and the 5 basic keyword-searches (:FUN, :VAR, :DB, :OBJ and :ALL), all languages can have their own set of searches and keybindings (see customizable variables \`navi-key-mappings' and

-### Usage

-For \`navi-mode' to work, the original-buffer must be outline-structured 'the outshine way', i.e. with the headlines being proper Org-mode headlines, marked and outcommented with
-\`comment-region'.
-As an example, to generate a 3rd level outshine-headline in an Emacs Lisp file, write down

-    *** Third Level Header

-mark the header line, and apply \`comment-region' on it:

-    ;;;;; Third Level Header

-In a LaTeX file, an adecuate header will look like this:

-    % *** Third Level Header

-and in a PicoLisp file like this (always depending of the major-mode specific values of \`comment-start', \`comment-end', \`comment-add' and
-\`comment-padding'):

-    ## *** Third Level Header

-The second assumption is that \`outline-minor-mode' is activated in the original-buffer and \`outshine.el' loaded like described in its installation instructions, i.e.

-    (require 'outshine)
-    (add-hook 'outline-minor-mode-hook 'outshine-hook-function)
+\`navi-keywords').

-When these pre-conditions are fullfilled (\`outorg.el' must be loaded too), you can use 'M-s n' (\`navi-search-and-switch') to open a navi-buffer and immediately switch to it.
+Use 'M-s n' (\`navi-search-and-switch') to open a navi-buffer and immediately switch to it.
 The new navi-buffer will show the first-level headings of the original-buffer, with point at the first entry.

-You can then:
+Here is an overview over the available commands in the
+navi-buffer:

 -   Show headlines (up-to) different levels: